Mary BerryRECIPES

 Equipment Needed

-Large glass trifle bowl (approx. 2-litre capacity) • 2 medium saucepans • Whisk • Mixing bowls • Wooden spoon • Cling film • Electric mixer (for cream, optional)
+Large, clear glass trifle bowl (approx. 2-litre capacity) • Medium saucepan • Whisk • Large mixing bowl • Electric hand mixer (optional, for cream)

 Step-by-Step Instructions

-9. Just before serving, whip the double cream with the icing sugar until it forms soft peaks.
-Don't over-whisk, we want it light and airy, not stiff!
+6. Just before serving, whip the double cream with the icing sugar until soft peaks form.
+Don't over-whip, as we want a luscious, creamy texture.
+Spoon or pipe the whipped cream generously over the chilled custard layer.

 Perfect Substitutions